sedat/yield_explorer/README.md

 To run the frontend application you need to run both the server that takes the data from the database and the frontend application itself.

 First you need to have `nodejs` and `npm` available in your system.
 You can look at it online.
-They're easily to download.
-First, go to the `backend` folder and run the command `npm install` to download all dependencies, after this change the mysql name and password in `app.js` according to your system.
+First, go to the `backend` folder and run the command `npm install` to download all dependencies.
+After this change the mysql name and password in `app.js` according to your mysql credentials.
 Now you can run `npm run start` to start your server.

 After starting your server go to the `frontend` folder.
 Like last time run the command `npm install`.
 After installing the dependencies you can run the command
 `npm run dev`.
 This command will open the frontend application in `http://localhost:5000/`.
 Use your browser to go to this URL and your graphs will be there.